MicrosoftDocs/windows-dev-docs/hub/includes/store/msi/market-selection.md

 > It is your responsibility to meet any local legal requirements, even if those requirements aren't listed here or in Partner Center.
 Keep in mind that even if you select all markets, local laws and restrictions or other factors may prevent certain apps from being listed in some countries and regions.
 Also, some markets may have specific requirements related to age ratings.
 If your app doesn’t meet these requirements, we won't be able to offer your app in that market.
 See [Age ratings](../../../apps/publish/publish-your-app/age-ratings.md) for more info.

-> [!NOTE]
-> For previously-published apps that include packages targeting Windows 8 or Windows 8.1, some individual markets are treated as one single "Rest of World" market.
-For more info, see ["Rest of World" markets for Windows 8.x](#rest-of-world-markets-for-windows-8x).
 You will also see a checkbox that lets you indicate whether to offer your app in any market that the Store may add in the future.
-If you leave this box checked, and we later add new markets, the base price and general availability date for your submission will be used for your app in those markets.
+If you leave this box checked, and we later add new markets, the pricing model from your submission will be used for your app in those markets.
 If you don't want this to happen, you can uncheck this box, in which case we will not list your app in any future markets (though you can always add them later).

 ## Microsoft Store consumer markets

-You can choose to list your app (or add-on) in one or more of the following markets.
-The markets with an asterisk support the Microsoft Store on Xbox One; you'll see **Xbox** next to their names in the **Market selection** popup window.
+You can choose to list your app in one or more of the following markets.

 <table>